 Boards must be aware that TWC cannot accept local expenditure certifications for public pre-K programs referenced in 45 CFR §98.55 because the state is already maximizing pre-K expenditures as match to the fullest extent, and federal regulations prohibit counting the same contribution more than once.

-C-405: Restrictions on TSR Project Expenditures for Local Match
+C-405: Restrictions on TSR Program Expenditures for Local Match

-Boards must be aware that TWC cannot accept local expenditure certifications for the TSR project because the TEA certifies state general revenue funds for the TSR project as match for CCDF federal matching funds.
+Boards must be aware that TWC cannot accept local expenditure certifications for the TSR program because the TEA certifies state general revenue funds for the TSR program as match for CCDF federal matching funds.

 C-406: Local Match Agreements with Independent School Districts Using Public Expenditures for License-Exempt Before- and After-School Programs